erocoar/erocoar.netlify/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a graduate student majoring in Statistics and Data Science at Leiden University.
-My research interests include robust statistics, machine learning, deep learning and computational political economy.
+I work as a data scientist at Seabury Consulting, part of Accenture.
+In my day-to-day work, I develop database and machine learning products used by leading clients in the (air) cargo industry.
+I possess a graduate degree in Statistics and Data Science from Leiden University.
+My interests include robust statistics, machine learning, deep learning and, more general, problem solving.